Microsoft ends support for Internet Explorer on June 16, 2022.

 NTT checks the status of compliance audit implementation at NTT Group companies with an internal auditing department and directly confirms the status of compliance initiatives inside NTT and at NTT Group companies without an internal auditing department.

 To prevent illegal conduct or a scandal, each Group company has set up an internal consulting center to handle reports of improper activities.
-In addition, NTT has established the Corporate Ethics Help Line as an external contact point for NTT Group companies and outsources its operation to a law firm.
-The help line also handles consultations and reports related to human rights issues.
-The NTT Group Corporate Ethical Standards clearly state that people who file reports with these help lines will be protected from any disadvantage arising from the fact that they filed a report.
-The content of the consultations and reports are investigated and handled by the staff member in charge, and a report is submitted to the Corporate Ethics Committee of each Group company.
-All reports are collected at least once a year by NTT, where the response status is ascertained and reported to the Board of Directors.
+In addition, NTT has established the "Corporate Ethics Help Line" (external contact point) for all NTT Group companies and outsources its operation to a law firm.
+The NTT Group Corporate Ethical Standards clearly state that people who file reports with these contact points will be protected from any disadvantage arising from the fact that they filed a report, such as wrongful human resources actions (personnel changes, demotions, etc.).

 Reports to the corporate ethics help line by type of violation